skukla/buildright-aco/docs/SETUP-GUIDE.md

 - ✅ Can log in as company user and see products

 **Policies:**
-- ✅ 3 trigger policies created
+- ✅ 3 base trigger policies created (project type, category, brand)
 - ✅ Policies associated with catalog view
 - ✅ HTTP headers filter products correctly
+- ⚠️ Project Builder policies (optional): 2 additional policies for complexity and budget filtering (see Phase 6.5)

 ### Functional Tests